 Oak is the most common wood which would be used in a country kitchen.
 The colour is light and warm and it adds charm to the home.
 It is also easy to get and simple to match to other furnishings.

-You may also want to try Canterbury which has a slightly deeper and warmer tone or beech which is lighter and will brighten up a darker kitchen.
+You may also want to try Lissa Oak which has a slightly deeper and warmer tone or Beech which is lighter and will brighten up a darker kitchen.
 For those rooms which can carry off a darker wood look, rosewood or walnut will be more dramatic.

 Make the most of what nature offers and bring inside flowers, pine cones and twig displays to decorate your room.
 These are especially good placed on a central table if you have the space.